FAANG/analysis-TAGADA/README.md

 ## Custom resources

 With large datasets, some [workflow processes](#workflow-and-results) may require more computing resources than the pipeline defaults.
-To customize the amount of resources alloted to specific processes, add a [process scope](https://www.nextflow.io/docs/edge/config.html#scope-process) to your configuration file.
+To customize the amount of resources allotted to specific processes, add a [process scope](https://www.nextflow.io/docs/edge/config.html#scope-process) to your configuration file.
 Resources provided in the configuration file override the [resources options](#resources-options).

 ### Example configuration